zagnox/initial-access-HTA/README.md

 ```
 The payload above will run benign programs such as notepad or calc.
 If the operator attempts to drop and execute a beacon, it will most likely get **snagged by Windows Defender or other AV solutions**.

-Although HTA attacks have been around for 5 years they are still a solid **STAGING** mechanism.
+Although HTA attacks have been around for a while they are still a solid **STAGING** mechanism.
 In this technique I will explain the steps on how to use HTA files as simple stagers to load scripts from remote servers, patch/crash AMSI (Anti-Malware Scan Interfrace) to evade detection and then execute a web scripted delivery by Cobalt Strike to spawn a beacon.

 1. Operator delivers the HTA application via email
 2. Victim clicks on the application